About LFS

 Family Services

-Building stronger families through parent education, child support, and early detection and intervention.
+Building stronger families through parent education, foster care, adoption, and early detection and intervention.

 Learn More About Us